inclusionAI/Ring/README.md

 ## Introduction

 Ring is a reasoning MoE LLM provided and open-sourced by InclusionAI, derived from [Ling](https://github.com/inclusionAI/Ling).
 We introduce Ring-lite-distill-preview, which has 16.8 billion parameters with 2.75 billion activated parameters.
 This model demonstrates impressive reasoning performance compared to existing models in the industry.
+We introduce Ring-lite-linear-preview.

 ## Model Downloads